Large Language Models#

 **Defining a Class in Python**

 In Python, you can define a class using the `class` keyword followed by the name of the class.
-Here is a basic example of how to define a class:
+Here is a basic example:

 ```python